bschelst/protondb-decky-extended/README.md

    - Once installed, ensure the plugin is enabled in Decky.
    - The ProtonDB Badges eXtended features will now appear automatically for supported games in your library.

+### Updating

+To update the plugin:
+- Download the latest release ZIP
+- Reinstall it via **Install from ZIP** in Decky Loader
+(Existing settings are preserved.)